I. Introduction and Context

 Areas of Emphasis

 A prospective Resident may apply to one or more areas of emphasis to be considered for the general training in advanced levels of competencies in psychology.
 Currently there are 9 positions that are funded.
 An area of emphasis is defined as a placement setting in either child or adult psychology which serves as the primary site of training for the Resident the training year.
 The areas of emphasis are described below.
-Residents placed in the areas of Neuropsychology and the Anxiety Disorders Center have a second year of training that is not currently part of the accredited Postdoctoral Training Program, during which they continue to develop advanced competencies in the provision of psychological services to increasingly specialized patient populations and use of specialized techniques related to these areas of emphasis.
+Residents placed in the areas of Neuropsychology and the Anxiety Disorders Center have a two year training structure and while they continue to be under the direction of the Director of Psychology and Training and participate in the seminars with all residents, are not currently part of the accredited Postdoctoral Training Program.

 School-based Psychological Assessment and Psychotherapy

 The Resident assigned to the Grace Webb School, our on-site therapeutic school that provides elementary, middle, and high school programming, will have the opportunity to carry child and adolescent patients in the Grace Webb School and outpatients admitted to several of our outpatient clinics.
 The Resident will have the opportunity to provide individual, group, and family psychotherapies to the Grace Webb students as well as conducting cognitive and personality testing to children and adolescents.
 The Grace Webb School and the outpatient clinics serve the regional and local community, which is very ethnically, racially, and socioeconomically diverse including both urban and suburban populations.
 The Grace Webb School, while providing academic programming to its students, also provides individual and group psychotherapies to the students.
-The Resident will spend a portion of time co-leading psychotherapy groups with other clinical staff, providing individual psychotherapy, and conducting psychological testing.
 Grace Webb students are enrolled for the full academic year and as a result, the Residents have the opportunity to provide longer-term therapy.

 Training will focus on the preparation for advanced practice competence in provision of brief inpatient treatment with children and adolescents presenting with a wide range of acute and severe psychopathology, from a treatment model integrating empirically supported interventions and a contemporary psychoanalytic object relations perspective.